-- Growing the Cabbage plants under partial sun or complete shade can reduce the growth of the plant.
+- Growing the Cabbage plants under the partial sun or complete shade can reduce the growth of the plant.

 - Place the container in a location where it receives at least 5 to 6 hours or even more amount of sunlight per day.

-Best location for Growing Cabbage In Pots:
+The best location for Growing Cabbage In Pots:

-- Don’t place container in partial sun or shade, it can reduce the yield of the plant.
+- Don’t place the container in partial sun or shade, it can reduce the yield of the plant.